SEND and Inclusion

 - reports from external agencies, such as Educational Psychology, Occupational Therapy, Portage, Speech and Language Therapy.

-School will work together with pupils and their parents using the assessment information from class teachers to design appropriate programmes for pupils identified with SEN including:
+We will work together with all children and their parents using the assessment information from class teachers to design appropriate programmes for children identified with SEN including:

 - providing personalised starting points for an appropriate curriculum